What’s communication, and how to improve your communication skills?

 2. Practice makes perfect

-– the overexploitation of empty interjections: so many of us have become lazy with language and (ab)use interjections such as ‘like’ (‘So, like, what do you think, about this, like?’) which lower the tone and quality of our communication.
+- The overexploitation of empty interjections: so many have become lazy with language.
+We often (ab)use utterances as ‘like’ (‘So, like, what do you think, about this, like,?’), which lower communication’s tone and quality.

-Recording also allows us to hear whether we are using intonation to our advantage (Do I sound flat and monotonous, and therefore sleep-inducing?
+The recording also allows us to hear whether we are using tone to our advantage (Do I sound flat and monotonous, and therefore sleep-inducing?
 Do I vary my intonation, keeping the delivery bouncy and engaging?).

 3. Map it out

-This is particularly true if you have to give a presentation to a group of colleagues or deliver an important speech in front of large audience.
+This advice is particularly true if you have to give a presentation to a group of colleagues or deliver a valuable speech in front of a broad audience.

-Top tip!
-TED Talks are a great resource for learning how to deliver speeches.
-Actively observe the techniques adopted by the speakers and apply the ones you find effective to enhance your communication skills.
+TED Talks are an excellent resource for learning how to deliver speeches.
+Actively observe the techniques adopted by the speakers and apply the ones you find helpful to enhance your communication skills.